Exploring Central Europe: History, Memory, and Identity Across Borders

 This program is the The Forum’s 2016 recipient for the Excellence in Education Abroad Curriculum Design award!

 NOTE: The Syracuse Central Europe program has a “rolling admissions” policy, which means applications are reviewed as they are completed, prior to the deadline.
 To ensure full consideration, students are strongly encouraged to apply as soon as possible due to limited space.
 Students will be placed on a waitlist once the program has reached maximum enrollment.
 Date of application does not guarantee acceptance.

 (Fall only) Through comparative study in six countries and their urban centers, you will explore some of the most rapidly changing regions in Europe.
 Your home base will be Wroclaw, the European Capital of Culture in 2016.
 In Berlin, you’ll study Germany’s attempts to forge a new path of leadership while confronting its Nazi and politically divided past.
 In Budapest, you will investigate how one of the most beautiful cities in the world is confronting the refugee crisis.
 In Prague and Bratislava, you will consider how the Czech Republic and Slovakia have taken independent paths to European integration.
 Stays in Vienna and Krakow offer very different perspectives on the continent’s imperial past and its present-day open borders.
-Deadline: October 1/March 15; GPA – 2.5
+Deadline: April 1; GPA – 2.5

 Talk to recent Central Europe students!

 The best way to understand what to expect in Central Europe is to talk to someone who has already participated in the program.
 Our Central Europe global ambassadors formed close friendships, traveled all over Europe, and used their classes in Wroclaw to launch their careers – ask them about Exploring Central Europe!